- We advise you to exercise normal safety precautions in Mauritius.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.

 Penalties for drug offences are severe.
-Drug trafficking risks incurring a prison sentence of up to 60 years plus a fine.
+Penalties for drug trafficking include a prison sentence of up to 60 years and a fine.
 Bail is not usually granted for any drug-related crimes.

 Some pharmaceutical drugs are illegal.
 You should carry prescription medicines in their original containers and have a copy of the prescription available for inspection by customs officials.
 Contact the nearest Embassy or Consulate of Mauritius for more information.

 It is illegal to possess or import cigarette papers.